kennylam777/android_anndblur/README.md

 ==========

 Idea for this project came from what I saw happening on iOS7 and Blur Effect for Android Design -project.
-But as an Android developer I wanted try to achieve something more of a flexible framework, namely bundle the effect into existing layouts, in order to make it easier for doing experiments on the technique.
+But as an Android developer I wanted to try achieving something more of a flexible framework, namely bundle the effect into existing layouts, in order to make it easier for doing experiments on the technique.